 How to Get Rid of Bugs Indoors

 Bugs like a nice home for the same basic reasons you do.
 They want food, water, and shelter.
 If they can find these in your house, they'll move in.
-Common bugs found in the home are earwigs, vinegar flies, drain flies, cockroaches, silverfish, house centipedes, firebrats, spiders, and ants.
-Pet owners sometimes have to deal with fleas in the house.
-These pests may show up at different times of the year, and are more of a problem in some regions more than others.
+Bugs commonly found inside homes include ants, cockroaches, earwigs, firebrats, flies, house centipedes, silverfish, and spiders.
+Pet owners sometimes have to deal with fleas and ticks in the house.
+Each of these pests can show up at different times of the year, and some are more problematic in certain parts of the countries than others.

-Tiny cracks under the door.
-Little spaces by windows.
-These are wide open gates, inviting bugs into your house.
-While it seems nearly impossible to keep bugs out all the time, here are some easy ways to make them scarce.
+Tiny gaps around the front door and tears in the window screens—these are giant “welcome!” signs inviting bugs into your home.
+While it seems nearly impossible to keep bugs out all the time, here are some easy ways to help make them scarce.

 Ants are expert scavengers and survivors.
 They’re notorious for finding even little bits of food that haven’t been stored properly.
 This makes them one of the most annoying house bugs of all time.
 Click here for more information on kicking ants out of your house.

 Arguably the most despised and dreaded house pest ever is the cockroach.
 The name alone conjures images of uncleanliness.
 However, even a clean home could find itself with cockroaches moving in.
 Here’s how to get rid of them.

 With a look worse than their bite, earwigs are much less scary than they appear.
 If you find them in your home, then they most likely entered by mistake since their preferred food sources are plants and other insects.
 Here’s what to do if you find them in your house.

 If there’s one way to ruin a lovely time indoors, it’s when flies show up.
 They’re annoying, disruptive, and can carry disease.
 Follow our recommendations for a fly-free home.